jgiuffrida/dnd/stranger.md

       - moldy potatoes
       - broken wine cask
     - doesn't look like a dwarven cart
-  - toilyn id's the coin
+  - Toilynn id's the coin
     - copper coin of delving
   - malkin checks for tattoos
     - gnome, mage does and ogre doesn't